montroly/fansyloader/FAQ.md

 The question is, when was the last time you watched 20 videos in parallel?

+#### Can I speed up the download?

+Yes, you can increase the `request_limit` value in the configuration or set it to `0` to disable the limit.
+You can also use `max_downloads` to increase the number of simultaneous downloads.

 #### How do I verify the GPG signature?

 Fansyloader signs all binaries with a [GPG key](https://keys.openpgp.org/search?q=montroly%40protonmail.com) to prevent against unwanted modification of binaries.